DigitalMitford/DM_Journal_1819-1823/PossibleMissingSI.md

 - [ ] Wesley_Chas
 - [ ] Wesley_John
 - [x] Wheeler_J  ebb: Correct to "Wheeler_James" (already in SI)
 - [ ] Wheeler_John  ebb: Check the "Wheeler_James" entry in the SI.
-Check the MS: Could this be James, or is this definitely someone else?
+Check the MS: Could this be James, or is this definitely someone else? :: hjb: He is mentioned as "Mr. John Wheeler" in the journals.
-- [ ] Wheeler_Mr  ebb: see above: should this be "Wheeler_James"?
+- [ ] Wheeler_Mr  ebb: see above: should this be "Wheeler_James"? :: hjb: There are "two Mr. Wheelers: according to MRM's journal entry on 1819-05-24.
+It has a Wheeler_Mr and Wheeler_James tagged on that quote.
 - [ ] Whistle_pet
 - [ ] WilsonRbt
 - [x] Woodburn_Mr  ebb: Correct to "Woodburn_J" (already in SI)